-Napa cabbage tastes mild and slightly sweet and won’t interfere with other more assertive flavors.
-The fibrous stem is crunchy and succulent, and the ruffled leaves cook quickly.
+Napa cabbage has a mild flavor and won’t interfere with other assertive flavors.
+The fibrous stem is crunchy and succulent with a slight bite, and the ruffled leaves cook quickly.

 How To Use

-Napa cabbage is a highly versatile green that can be eaten raw or cooked.
-It’ll add a pleasant crunchy texture to any salad.
+Napa cabbage is a highly versatile green that can be eaten raw in salads/slaws or cooked.
+It’ll add a pleasant, crunchy texture to any salad.
 When cooked, it’ll soften and absorb other flavors and juices.